AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  * **Completions** for the following:
    * **ActionScript 3**
    * **MXML** - *Note:* Still a little wonky
-   * **AIR Descriptor XML** - Include descriptions on most of the AIR Descriptors tags.
+   * **AIR Descriptor XML** - Include descriptions on most of the AIR Descriptors tags!

  * **Clips**

  * **Tasks** - Use Nova's Clean/Build/Run for AIR desktop project, mobile project (currently, only through Desktop simulator), and Flash web based project (using either SWFObject from the AIR SDK or a very basic page using Ruffle).
-Also, limited support for packaing with ANEs.
+Also, limited support for packaging with ANEs.

  * **Exporting AIR Packages** - AIR, AIRI, Captive bundles, and native installer for Mac should work (have not tested submitting to app store for Mac apps).
 Android and iOS packaging should work (again, I have not tested submitting them to app stores).

 ## Todo

- * Automatically managing libary builds
+ * Automatically managing library builds
  * Launching AIR projects on actual devices (Android and iOS)
  * Workers
  * Modules